sahil-lalani/bookmark-export/README.md

 1. Click on the extension icon in your Chrome toolbar to open the popup.
 2. Click the "Export Bookmarks" button.
-3. The extension will open a new tab to Twitter's bookmarks page.
+3. The extension will open a new tab to X's bookmarks page.
 4. Wait for the export process to complete.
 The status will be shown in the popup.
 5. Once finished, a JSON file containing your bookmarks will be downloaded automatically.